-The purpose of this column is to bring to the attention of BNAPS members some of the fascinating specialist work being done within each BNAPS study group.
+members some of the fascinating specialist work being done within each BNAPS study group.
 Highlights are provided for newsletters that have arrived in my mail box from mid-March 2004 through June 2004.
 RPO cancels Two newsletters have been received from the RPO study group.
 In the January-February issue, Robert Lane presents an article concerning the probable routes on which the NAPINKA & WINNIPEG and the SOURIS & WINNIPEG RPO cancels were used.
 Editor Ross Gray looks at the three RPO cancellations used for the 44-mile line between Brockville & Westport over its 25-year history.
 Later, that rail line became part of the Canadian Northern Railway and then the Canadian National system.
-Brian Stalker provides a detailed hammer study for two cancels used on the Ines that eventually formed the Canadian Pacific Railway in New Brunswick is presented in the March-April issue of the newsletter
+Brian Stalker provides a detailed hammer study for two cancels used on the Toronto-London-Toronto line.
+A study of the postmarks used on the lines that eventually formed the Canadian Pacific Railway in New Brunswick is presented in the March-April issue of the newsletter